vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 * Make a logical, if not structural, split in the project between the different methods of testing.
-* Exploit this split to run correctness and performance tests in a "nightly" fashion, "comparison" tests for pre-releases or otherwise.
+* Exploit this split to performance tests in a "nightly" fashion, "comparison" and correctness tests for pre-releases or otherwise.
 * Exploit this split to run only Vector in performance testing, ensuring that these tests are more straightforward to write and allowing us to write more of them as the cost to introduce each goes down.